puppetlabs/iac/_posts/2020-02-05-powershell-type-and-provider-i.md

 Let's test our newly updated provider!
 We can use `puppet resource` to change the property of a managed resource--in this case, we want to use `ensure=absent` to remove the SMB share.
-Remember, this needs to be run _with_ administrative priveleges.
+Remember, this needs to be run _with_ administrative privileges.

 ```powershell
 pdk bundle exec puppet resource smb_share basic_example ensure=absent --modulepath ./spec/fixtures/modules